Angel and venture capital investors can be promising options for high-growth small businesses

 The most important factors in deciding whether you should pursue this kind of funding is how fast your company is able to grow and how much room it has to scale.
 VC and angel investors are looking for high-growth companies, so if your trajectory is slower or smaller, look elsewhere for funding.

 And remember: Just because your company can scale fast doesn’t mean doing so is right for you.
-With angel or VC funding, your company must be ready to put a large amount of money to good use quickly.
+With angel investors or VC funding, your company must be ready to put a large amount of money to good use quickly.
 Also remember that the process of seeking it out is time-consuming, typically taking founders weeks or months of full-time work.

-It’s worth noting that women and people of color are underrepresented among both funders and funded startups, though the industry is seeking to change that.
-In 2020, only $1 billion of the almost $150 billion in venture capital raised by U.S. companies went to startups founded by Black entrepreneurs of any gender.1 Various angels and VC firms are actively working to diversify funded companies.
-In another example, a new St. Louis – based $25 million VC fund will prioritize funding startups founded by people of color.2
+entrepreneurs get less than 2% of all venture capital funding each year, while companies led by Black women get less than 1%.1 Various angels and VC firms are actively working to diversify funded companies.
+In one example, a new St. Louis – based $25 million VC fund will prioritize funding startups founded by people of color.2

 How to pursue angel or VC funding